rondlite/reaction-docs/website/versioned_docs/version-v1.2.0/getting-started-developing-with-reaction.md

 A number of plugin modules are imported in the `reaction` local `/imports/plugins` folder.
 We will refer to these local packages as "Core" packages, or as local plugin modules.

-There are many Reaction plugins included.
+There are many Demandlugins included.
 The current `imports` folder contains core, included, and a folder for custom plugins.

     `-- ./plugins
         |-- ./plugins/custom